How do I join the Swim Team?

 What is the refund policy?

 As with any sports team, once the season has started we can no longer issue refunds.
-The season officially begins when practice starts, however, if you change your mind about registration prior to the registration deadline, we will issue a full refund, less Paypal fees.
-If it is after the registration deadline, we cannot issue refunds unless there are extenuating circumstance.
+The season officially begins when practice starts, however, if you change your mind about registration prior to the first day of practice, we will issue a full refund, less processing fees.
+If it is after the registration deadline, we cannot issue refunds because insurance and other fees have already been paid.